One of the proscribed books is written by lecturers on this course. Please see below:

 The Project Manager and the Law of ContractProject Procurement and Contract Management

-To cater for short courses and subjects that only include the basics of project management the first nine chapters of this book is available in an even more affordable format to providers of training and education (not available in the retail market).
+To cater for short courses and subjects that only include the basics of project management the first nine chapters of this book is available in an even more affordable format to providers of training and education (now also available in book stores).

 The books can be purchased from most academic bookstores in South Africa.
 This book is not available in e-book format.
 Book orders can be placed online at Van Schaik: www.vanschaik.com or Protea Bookshop: www.proteaboekwinkel.com.